benmvp/react-workshop/src/05-email-form/README.md

 }
 ```

+Notice the use of `defaultValue` prop to set the initial value of the input fields instead of `value`, which is how you would normally initialize an HTML `<input>`.
 As of now, the DOM is maintaining the state of the input fields; React has no idea what the values of the fields are.
 They are currently ["uncontrolled components"](https://reactjs.org/docs/uncontrolled-components.html).
 We want to make them "controlled components" so we can keep track of their state within `EmailForm`.

+> NOTE: If you were to set the `value` prop of the input fields, you wouldn't be able to type at all because setting `value` signals to React that you want React to control the values of the input fields.

 Add new state properties for `from` & `message` and pass those state properties as the `value` of the corresponding input fields.
 Then `onChange` of the fields, update the corresponding state properties.